SyncfusionExamples/How-to-load-data-on-demand-in-Xamarin.Forms-TreeView/README.md

 This example will explain how to load items on demand in TreeView.

-Define a ViewModel class that implements ICommand and handle it by CanExecute and Execute methods to check and execute on-demand loading.
+Define a ViewModel class that implements [Command](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/commanding) and handle it by CanExecute and Execute methods to check and execute on-demand loading.

 ```c#
 public class MusicInfoRepository